k-sophia/CTF/Target_Cyber_Defense/Tier1/D2_Not_so_Simple_Mail_Protocol.md

   <img src="./images/D2_1.png" alt="Dashboard login" width="250"/>
 </p>

-From Challenge D1, the sender’s original IP address was identified as `252.44.98.29`.
-This IP was used to query in the dashbaord to locate the email from the previous challenge and/or any related email logs.
+Using the sender’s IP address `252.44.98.29` discovered from D1, a query was performed to locate related email logs.

 The query revealed an email log that matched the email from D1 with the same contents but with a different timestamp.

 ![IP query](./images/D2_2.png)

-To identify the initial extortion attempt, additional filters were applied based on the contents of the email:
+To identify the initial extortion attempt, additional filters were applied based on the email contents:
 - `to: security@personalyz.io`
-    - Filters for the email that the attacker attempted to contact.
+    - Filters for logs where an email was sent to this address, which is the email the attacker was attempting to contact.
 - `subject: data`
-    - Filters for emails related to data theft.
+    - Filters for emails referencing data, potentially data theft.

 ![backtrace query](./images/D2_3.png)

-The results contain multiple logs with the subject **“Your data is at risk”** from different emails and containing no useful information.
+The results contain multiple logs with the subject **“Your data is at risk”** from different emails with no useful information.
 To exclude these emails and refine the search, an exclusion filter was added:
 - `NOT subject: Your data is at risk`

 ![further filtering](./images/D2_4.png)

 The result was reduced to 2 logs.
 The first log matched the email previously seen in D1.
 The second log was the first extortion email sent by the threat actor.

-Expaning the log revealed the sender's email address.
+Expanding the log revealed the sender's email address.

 **Flag:** `tharris456@tgwnaagm.co`